-DOUG PRAY, DIRECTOR / PRODUCER / CONSULTANT
+DOUG PRAY, DIRECTOR NORTH AMERICA EPISODE / CONSULTANT

 Doug Pray has directed a number of highly acclaimed feature-length documentary films about subcultures and maverick characters.
 His work includes, “ART & COPY” which won an Emmy Award for Outstanding Arts and Culture Programming and “SURFWISE” about legendary surfer and health guru, Dr. Dorian “Doc” Paskowitz.
 Doug’s other films include the critically acclaimed and internationally distributed “HYPE!”
 “SCRATCH,” “BIG RIG,” “INFAMY,” and “LEVITATED MASS.”
 Doug won his first Emmy Award for an HIV-AIDS awareness campaign he shot and directed in El Salvador for Viacom.
 In 2012, he won international awards for “WAKE UP THE TOWN,” a series of shorts for Phillips filmed in the world’s northernmost village.
 He has directed a Spike TV program for Dr. Martens called “VEER,” and “FEEL YOUR HEART RACE” for ESPN about auto racing.
 Clients include Google, Budweiser, IBM, Samsung, Ford, PBS, Microsoft, Mobil, Kodak, Adidas, Nike, Sprite, Guinness, and the Canadian Government.
 He is currently executive producing, writing/editing a 4-episode docu-series for HBO called “THE DEFIANT ONES.”

 SAMUEL AARNIO, LOCAL GUIDE AND CO- HOST FINLAND